 When the President violates his moral code of ethics, people should wonder where else he might lack integrity.

-You Have To Be Smart and in Control
+A President Has to Be Smart and in Control

 This isn’t an easy job.